 He has all together lived in Greenland for about ten years, including more than four years in North- and North-East Greenland, and he has travelled thousands of kilometers along the coast, fiords and valleys of this region with dog sled, kayak, boat, ship - and on foot.
 From the middle of the 1980's he held management positions in various major Danish electronics manufacturing companies.
 Beside these full time occupations he is the author of several books about Greenland.

-In 2009 he left the manufacturing industries to go back to the North, and in 2009-2014 he was as deputy head taking part in establishing the Greenland Climate Research Centre, at that period living fulltime in Nuuk in Greenland.
-Today he is back in Denmark, and affiliated with a number of leading Arctic research centres and initiatives, such as Arctic Science Partnership, Arctic Research Centre at Aarhus University, Greenland institute of Natural Resources in Nuuk, and the Isaaffik Arctic Gateway.
-He is a member of Norsk Polarklubb (N), The Arctic Club (UK) og The Scottish Arctic Club (UK), and fellow of The Royal Geographical Society (UK) and The Explorers Club® (US).
+In 2009 he left the industry career to go back to the North, and in 2009-2014 he was as deputy head taking part in establishing the Greenland Climate Research Centre, at that period living fulltime in Nuuk in Greenland.
+Today he is back in Denmark, and affiliated with a number of leading Arctic research centres and initiatives, such as Greenland Integrated Observing System, Arctic Science Partnership, Arctic Research Centre at Aarhus University, Greenland institute of Natural Resources in Nuuk, and the Isaaffik Arctic Gateway.
 Link to Curriculum Vitae.